 Though the landscape work began earlier, construction on the grand estate began in 1919, and was essentially completed in 1923.
 Little is known about the years after construction, but in 1928, Rolling Ridge was sold to Russell Tyson, a Harvard graduate and a successful Chicago real estate broker.
 Tyson kept Steele to advise and maintain the grounds, and in 1935 Rolling Ridge was awarded the Hunnewell Medal by the Massachusetts Horticultural society.

-In 1948, Tyson sold the property to the New England Conference, United Methodist Church.
+In 1948, Tyson sold the property to the New England Conference of the Methodist Church.

 Negotiations with Russell Tyson began slowly.
 When Tyson agreed to take $20,000 off the asking price in exchange for naming the living room, Tyson Hall, the Rolling Ridge Commission purchased the estate for $55,000.
 Bishop Lord consecrated Rolling Ridge as a Methodist Retreat Center on October 2, 1948 calling it a “Venture in Faith.”